 Do you put your home up for sale and move out?
 Or do you choose to renovate and settle in for the long haul?
 How emotionally attached to your home are you?
 Will a refurbishment or extension add value to your property?
 Sky high levels of stamp duty and swelling house prices are forcing many to extend their homes in a bid to create more space as the ‘don’t move, improve’ philosophy continues to gain momentum.

-“So now that we’ve decided to stay put, how do we improve?”
+“So if you decide to stay put, how do we improve?”

 There are limitless options in terms of home improvements.
 What happens at this stage will depend on what rooms or areas you would like to upgrade, but the most important factor will be your budget.
 Sometimes all a tired home needs is a tidy-up and a fresh coat of paint!